Privacy and Security Guide

 Some websites may exhibit unexpected behavior with 3rd-party cookies disabled.

 Phishing occurs when an attacker tricks their victim into revealing sensitive information, often by posing as a trusted entity.

 A financial institution

 The end goal of a phishing attack is often to obtain your login information for an account, usually by convincing you to enter it on a fake login page.

 Incorrect sender address

 Email service flags it as spam

 If you receive a suspicious email, mark it as spam and delete it without clicking any links or responding.
 If the email claimed to be from a specific website, check your account on that website for any similar notifications.
-If you click a link in a suspicious email and enter login information, change the password on that account immediately.
+If you accidentally click a link in a suspicious email and enter login information, change the password on that account immediately.